kiegroup/dashboard-builder/README.md

 General information
 -------------------

-There are currently three ways to use or work with the product.
+There are currently three ways to use or work with this module.

 1. **Developer mode**:
-    This work mode is used by developers that wants to work and contribute with the project.
+    This work mode is used by developers that wants to work and contribute to the project.
-    If you are interested in develop and contribute to the project we recommend that you read the following sections.
+    If so, we recommend that you read the following sections.

 2. **Demonstration mode**:
-    The product demonstration is a stand alone version intended for users that wants to try the product without having to do a complex installation and configuration.
+    A standalone demo version is provided to those users who want to try the product without having to do a complex installation and configuration.

     If you are interested to run the demonstration read the next section.